The six-phase loop

 Phase five: verify.

 The verify phase is where tests run.
 Specifically, new tests run - tests that exercise the change.
 The existing test suite is run as part of execute (any task that modifies code runs the relevant existing tests to make sure nothing broke).
-Verify is about whether the change is actually correct, not just whether the existing tests still pass.
+Verify is about whether the change is actually correct - correct against the outcome you defined in research and plan - not just whether the existing tests still pass.

 For backend logic, verify usually means unit tests and integration tests.
 The plan named which tests to add; the execute phase added them; verify runs them and reports the results.